sinequa/SinequaForAzure/S4A_Image/README.md

 2. [Create a Sinequa Version Image](#ownimage_version)<br>
 3. [Publish an Image in a Shared Image Gallery (Optional)](#ownimage_shared)<br>

-In the script folder, different PowerShell scripts allow you to create your own Sinequa Azure Image that you can deploy to create a Sinequa grid.
+In the script folder, different PowerShell scripts allow you to create your own Sinequa Azure image that you can deploy to create a Sinequa grid.

-Depending on where are located Sinequa Images and where you deploy a Grid, different sources can be used:
+Depending on where Sinequa images are located and where you deploy a grid, you can use different sources:
 - Deploy a grid in **another tenant** than your image: **Only use the Azure Marketplace** (official image, not a custom one).
-- Deploy a grid in the **same tenant** but not in the same subscription: **Marketplace** or your own **Shared Image Gallery**.
+- Deploy a grid in the **same tenant** but not in the same subscription: Use **Marketplace** or your own **Shared Image Gallery**.
 - Deploy a grid in the **same subscription**: Use either **Marketplace**, your own **Shared image gallery** or your own **image**.

 ## Diagram